stephpy/timeline-bundle/README.md

 - Propel/Doctrine ODM supports

 # Todo

-- Move Doctrine Entity to super class to let user be able to override it.

 - Be able to pass options to filters (we should define filters as tag too)